Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Secondary

-After three games of struggles, the Seahawks indeed shook things up on the secondary, with Sidney Jones getting his first start on the left side and D.J.
-Reed moving from the left side to the side.
+After three games of struggles, the Seahawks shook things up in the secondary, with Sidney Jones getting his first start on the left side and D.J.
+Reed moving from the left side to the right.
 Tre Flowers headed to the bench.

-Evidence of better play in the secondary: The Seahawks had four pass defenses in the first half after having just five in the first three games, and they recorded their first interception of the season, by Quandre Diggs in the first quarter.
+Evidence of better play: The Seahawks had four pass defenses in the first half and nine for the game after having just five in the first three games, and they recorded their first interception of the season, by Quandre Diggs in the first quarter.

-Still, there were issues — Jones appeared to blow the coverage on a 76-yard TD to Deebo Samuel in the third quarter (it appeared he followed the wrong receiver in the zone defense) and was beaten for a TD to Ross Dwelley in the first quarter.
+Still, there were issues — Jones appeared to blow the coverage on a 76-yard touchdown to Deebo Samuel in the third quarter (it appeared he followed the wrong receiver in the zone defense) and was beaten for a TD to Ross Dwelley in the first quarter.

 But overall, this was the best performance of the season from the secondary.

 Seattle went regularly with a dime defense on third-and-long situations, with Ryan Neal in as a sixth defensive back and Brooks off the field.
-Neal had a breakup on a pass to kill in the second quarter and four tackles overall.
+Neal had a breakup on a pass in the second quarter and four tackles overall.

 And Jamal Adams had one of his better games in coverage, breaking hard on passes throughout, almost picking off a pass in the second quarter and finishing with six tackles and a pass breakup.